 - Your child has reached the age of three

 - You have a current confirmation of eligibility from HMRC

-From September, the Government has announced that it will extend eligibility to children in foster care where the foster parents meet certain eligibility criteria.
+The Government has extended eligibility to children in foster care where the foster parents meet certain eligibility criteria.

 The eligibility criteria can be viewed on the Childcare Service Website.

 All 3 and 4-year-old children are entitled to up to 6 terms of Early Education Funding, commencing in the term following their third birthday.

 This ceases at the point a child enters the Reception Class of a school or academy.

 Some schools operate a phased entry into their reception classes during the Autumn Term (for example, a delayed start to the term or just mornings or afternoons).